abvalatouski/brainfuck/README.md

 ## Quick Start

+1. Choose (hardcode) your architecture.

-1. Build the solution and copy executables (and their dependencies: `dll`s, `deps.json`s, `runtimeconfig.json`s (_bruh_)) into the root of the project.
+2. Build the solution and copy executables (and their dependencies: `dll`s, `deps.json`s, `runtimeconfig.json`s (_bruh_)) into the root of the project.

-2. Create "Hello, world!" source.
+3. Create "Hello, world!" source.

    ```console
    $ echo >> hello-world.bf "++++++++++[>+++++++>++++++++++>+++>+<<<<-]>++"